 Configure the Default Host and Default Handlers

-The last concern that you need to have regarding with BizTalk Host and Host instances are the:
+The last concern that you need to have regarding BizTalk Host and Host instances is:

-• And the Default send handler of HTTP Adapter and SQL Adapter
+• And the Default send handler of the HTTP Adapter and the SQL Adapter.

 BTARN BizTalkServerApplication mark as default host